The-Hacker-Recipes/The-Hacker-Recipes/ad/persistence/goldengmsa.md

 Since the password is randomly generated and is not intended to be used by real users with a keyboard (but instead by servers, programs, scripts, etc.) the password is very long, complex and can include non-printable characters.
 [GoldenGMSA](https://github.com/Semperis/GoldenGMSA) will output the password in base64.

-In order to use the password, its MD4 (i.e. NT) hash can be calculated, for [Broken link](broken-reference "mention").
+In order to use the password, its MD4 (i.e. NT) hash can be calculated, for [pass the hash](../movement/ntlm/pth.md).

 {% code overflow="wrap" %}
 ```bash